Kingdom of Seinis in Greater Huraedon

 One of the most populous and wealthiest regions in Seinis, this gift of the gods was the remains of the most recent ice age and its glacial retreat.
 Black topsoil ensures wealthy production, and with Druidic Magic, a triple, or even quadruple harvest, can be accomplished year round.
 Seinis is entering an agricultural revolution, and its people's lives are changing for the better with greater and greater numbers migrating to major cities to begin more industrial trades.

 The Aleriez people on these plains have long dominated the political reality of Greater Huraedon.
 The vast and flat plains provide easy terrain for communication, and the people here are of a united cultural unit and ethnicity.
 The people of this land are of a stouter build than their northern brethren.
-Their eyes are usually fair, but can also be light in color.
+Their eyes are usually fair, but can also be dark in color.
 Their hair is often a shade of brunette, varying from fair to dark to almost black, depending on how far west you travel.
 Their faces are angular with slightly sloped foreheads.
 They are built strongly with thin lips, but their teeth are often crooked.
-The Aleriez people have fair skin.
+The Aleriez people have dark skin.
 Their beards are not grown out long, but they are lush and groomed well.

 The people of this land are proud of their long and united heritage.
 They have often fought off invaders who, using cavalry, took advantage of the flat plains and wrecked havoc on the people of the Great Plains.
 They were a hardy people and were warriors as brave as the greatest of the Nelqorana.
 But today, this warrior heritage has been lost.
 The people of this land are safe from any genuine invasion and have settled into comfortable lives.